rafael-a-garcia/LLO8200-Fall2021/index.md

 #### Syllabus

 Please find the syllabus (updated frequently) [at this link](https://github.com/rafael-a-garcia/LLO8200-Fall2021/raw/main/LLO_8200_Syllabus_v2.pdf)
+Most current schedule (updated 09-07-2021) [at this link](https://github.com/rafael-a-garcia/LLO8200-Fall2021/raw/main/Schedule_09_07_2021.pdf)

 #### Code for Each Topic Listed in Next Section

-*Note: When new async videos are available, they will be linked under the appropriate week.* x
+*Note: When new async videos are available, they will be linked under the appropriate week.*

-*To access lecture notes and/or data sets use ctrl+click on a mac or right click on a pc, then click "save link as" and save to the class directory on your computer.*
+***To access lecture notes and/or data sets use ctrl+click on a mac or right click on a pc, then click "save link as" and save to the class directory on your computer.***

 ### 1\.
 Welcome to Data Science: Tools of the Trade